fdrgsp/cali/README.md

 4. **Baseline correction (shift predictor)**: To distinguish true functional connectivity from slow co-modulations (e.g., both neurons increasing activity over time), we compute a **null model** that represents what the CCG would look like if there were no precise timing relationships between the neurons.

    **What is a circular shift?**
-   A circular shift (also called circular permutation) wraps the spike train around itself: elements that "fall off" one end reappear at the other.
+   A circular shift wraps the spike train around itself: elements that "fall off" one end reappear at the other.
 For example, with a spike train `[0,0,1,0,1,1,0,0]` and a shift of 3 positions:
    - The last 3 elements `[1,0,0]` move to the front
    - Result: `[1,0,0,0,0,1,0,1]`